miniJs/miniFeed/README.md

 # miniFeed jQuery Plugin

-By: Matthieu Aussaguel, http://www.mynameismatthieu.com, @matthieu_tweets
+By: Matthieu Aussaguel, http://mynameismatthieu.com, @mattaussaguel

-jQuery Plugin Boilerplate written in CoffeeScript to help you create plugins in a clean and quick way.

-# miniTip jQuery Plugin (__written in CoffeeScript__)

 The Twitter jQuery Plugin you've always been looking for.